 Is the skimmer valve closed?

-If you have too much water being drawn into the system from the main drain, rather than the skimmers this could be the problem, so try closing this and see if the skimmer suction increases.
+If too much water is drawn into the system from the main drain rather than the skimmers, this could be the problem, so try closing this and see if the skimmer suction increases.

 See my post Should the main drain be open or closed?